open-telemetry/opentelemetry-demo/CONTRIBUTING.md

 $ git push fork feature
 ```

-Open a pull request against the main `opentelemetry-demo-webstore` repo.
+Open a pull request against the main `opentelemetry-demo` repo.

 ### How to Receive Comments